intercontinental-academia/intercontinental-academia.github.io/content/Programs/laws-rigidity-and-dynamics.md

 ---
 _: 3
-title: 'LAWS: RIGIDITY AND DYNAMICS'
+title_and_institution: 'LAWS: RIGIDITY AND DYNAMICS'
 website: https://www.icalaws.com/
 logo_colors:
   '2': "#F9A51A"